Guinness gives you strength - and better hearing!

 Its advertising slogan from the 1920s was “Guinness is good for you!”

-It was claimed that Guinness was effective against blood clots because of antioxidant compounds which slow down the accumulation of dangerous cholesterol.
+It was claimed that Guinness was effective against blood clots because of antioxidant compounds that slow down the accumulation of dangerous cholesterol.

 So, it could be a case of "hear, hear" for Guinness fans, especially those a little hard of hearing.